-Dr. Jonathan A. Forsberg is an orthopaedic oncologist at Sibley Memorial Hospital and an Assistant Professor of Orthopaedic Surgery at Johns Hopkins University.
+Dr. Jonathan A. Forsberg is an orthopaedic oncologist at Sibley Memorial Hospital and an Associate Professor of Orthopaedic Surgery at Johns Hopkins University.
 He specializes in the treatment of children and adults with bone and soft tissue sarcomas, a rare group of cancers.
 In addition, Dr. Forsberg has considerable expertise in the management of metastatic bone disease, as well as blast- and other combat-related wounds.

 Dr. Forsberg is also an active researcher interested in precision medicine.
 He is a regular contributor and guest editor for Clinical Orthopaedics and Related Research, the specialty's premier peer-reviewed journal.

 Besides seeing patients and conducting research at Johns Hopkins, Dr. Forsberg is also affiliated with several other institutions.
-He is a consultant for the National Cancer Institute, Murtha Cancer Center on the Walter Reed Campus in Bethesda, Director of the Department of Defense Osseointegration Program, Professor of Surgery at the F. Edward Helbert School of Medicine, a Senior Investigator at the Naval Medical Research Center and a US Navy Medical Corps Commander.
+He is a consultant for the National Cancer Institute, Murtha Cancer Center on the Walter Reed Campus in Bethesda, Director of the Department of Defense Osseointegration Program, Professor of Surgery at the F. Edward Helbert School of Medicine and a US Navy Commander.